temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-The following section describes how to install the Temporal Python package.

-- To install the Temporal Python package from [PyPI](https://pypi.org/project/temporalio/), run the following command.
+To install the latest version of the Temporal Python package, run the following command.

 ```bash
 pip install temporalio